en

 Tour group during Tokoname Pottery Town Walk & Studio Visit

-Your guide will lead you past Manekineko Street, visit Takita Family Residence, take pictures of you at the most photogenic spots, and even take you to a studio where you can watch a professional at work.
+One of our amazing guides can introduce you to the highlights of Tokoname during a fully customized walking tour.
+Your tour will lead you past Manekineko Street, visit Takita Family Residence, take pictures of you at the most photogenic spots, take you to a studio where you can watch a professional at work, or anything else that catches your attention.
+Just contact us via the Fully customizable Experience link and we’ll make sure to design the tour that best suits you.

 Tokoname has a couple of cafes, restaurants, bars, and sake breweries worth checking out during your visit.